 These are elements that the Genesis writer said God used to destroy the cities of Sodom and Gomorrah.
 “The LORD destroyed Sodom and Gomorrah in a firestorm of burning sulfur raining down from the sky in a lethal spray…The entire plain was engulfed in churning billows of smoke.
 (Genesis 19:24, 28).

-Instead, they say he probably had in mind the kind of weaponry the Romans and others used in his day.
+Instead, many scholars say John probably had in mind the kind of weaponry the Romans and others used in his day.
 He may have used these terrifying and familiar scenes of war to help people understand the seriousness of this war that demons were waging against humanity.
 Or perhaps the cavalry represented the Roman Empire, and what it did to the Jewish nations.

 This demon cavalry, as some Bible experts call it, sounds a little like the swarm of locusts with scorpion tails.
 Both the locust and the warhorse are grotesque to look at and lethal to humans, which they target like bull’s eyes on the run.
 Locusts have teeth like a lion and the horses have heads like a lion.
 The Parthian cavalry, in what is now Iran, armored both the rider and the horse in bright colors.
 Romans were never able to overrun the Parthian Empire.

 Some Christians say the disasters unleashed by the first six trumpet blasts are those that will take place during the Tribulation, seven years of tragic consequences for humanity’s unrepented sin.
 Others say it represents how the Jewish people felt when the Roman army crushed the Jewish revolt of AD 66-70, destroying the only Jewish Temple in the world, leveling Jerusalem, and then banning Jews from rebuilding their Holy City.
 Which argument do you think would make most sense to most Christians?